Nothing Happened in Coronation

 People said that the reason Bittner’s meat market caught fire was because Shab had rewired the butcher’s freezer the wrong way.
 No one could ever prove that.

-Shab was the mayor of Coronation for awhile and became quite full of himself.
+Shab was the mayor of Coronation for awhile and became rather full of himself.
 Then he ran against Ronald Coleman, the druggist, who used to give me free comics without covers.
 He sent the covers back for full credit.

 Ronald won the election.